Private First Class

-Hideo lost his dad as a teenager and dropped out of school to help run the family businesses – Mo‘ili‘ili Meat Market and a pig farm on Kapakahi Road (now Ainakoa Avenue).
+Hideo lost his father as a teenager and dropped out of school to help run the family businesses – Moiliili Meat Market and a pig farm on Kapakahi Road (now Ainakoa Avenue).
 This was one of the reasons he enlisted in the military, despite his deferment from active duty as the oldest son in a family without a father.
 Hideo hoped the Nisei soldiers’ service could help bring change and more opportunities for Americans of Japanese ancestry.

-Hideo was also the beloved grandpa to three grandchildren and two great grandchildren.
+Hideo was also the beloved grandpa to three grandchildren and two great-grandchildren.
 To them, he was the grandpa who always let them win at board games, slept on the floor with them during sleepovers, and drove them to and from school.
 His family will always remember his distinct laugh – his entire face would light up as a big smile swept across his cheeks.